The Science of Liberty

 To prove this, let’s look again at Liberty and Justice, for example.
 What are they?

 They are nothing more or less than Private Property.

-The First Fundamental Principle of Liberty is also known as, and is equivalent to, the Non Aggression Principle, because "non-violation" is "non-aggression."
+Interestingly, the First Fundamental Principle of Liberty is also known as, and is equivalent to, the Non Aggression Principle, because "non-violation" is "non-aggression."

 Significantly, The First Fundamental Principle of Liberty is also exactly equivalent to God’s commandments:

 - Thou shall not kill.
 Thou shall not steal.

 From this also, we can see that God is a Libertarian, because he lives by, and is indeed the source of, the central and defining principle of Libertarianism, which is the Non-Aggression Principle.

 These great commandments apply to individuals and to governments.
 Any society that lives by these two commandments HAS TO BE a strictly VOLUNTARY society, because otherwise, if aggressive violence of coercion is permitted, it would instantly violate these two commandments.